Train station: Other countries

 In Portugal, railway stops are called halts (apeadeiro).

 In Ireland, a few small railway stations are designated as "halts" (stadanna, sing. stad).

-In some Commonwealth countries the term "halt" is used.
+In some Commonwealth countries, the term "halt" is used.

-In Australia, with its sparse rural populations, such stopping places were common on lines that were still open for passenger traffic.
+In Australia, with its sparsely populated rural areas, such stopping places were common on lines that were still open to passenger traffic.
 In the state of Victoria, for example, a location on a railway line where a small diesel railcar or railmotor could stop on request, allowing passengers to board or alight, was called a "rail motor stopping place" (RMSP).
 Usually situated near a level crossing, it was often designated solely by a sign beside the railway.
 The passenger could hail the driver to stop, and could buy a ticket from the train guard or conductor.
 In South Australia, such facilities were called "provisional stopping places".
 They were often placed on routes on which "school trains" (services conveying children from rural localities to and from school) operated.

-In West Malaysia, halts are commonplace along the less developed KTM East Coast railway line to serve rural 'kampongs' (villages), that require train services to stay connected to important nodes, but do not have a need for staff.
-People boarding at halts who have not bought tickets online can buy it through staff on board.
+In West Malaysia, halts are commonplace along the less-developed KTM East Coast railway line to serve rural 'kampongs' (villages), which require train services to stay connected to important nodes but do not need staff.
+People boarding at halts who have not bought tickets online can buy them from the staff on board.

 In rural and remote communities across Canada and the United States, passengers wanting to board the train at such places had to flag the train down to stop it, hence the name "flag stops" or "flag stations".